 head

 tag.
-You do that by adding it to the document_head.hbs template, which contains anything within thehead
+You do that by adding the additional JavaScript snippets provided by a third-party cookie consent management platform to the document_head.hbs template.
+This template contains anything within thehead

 Universal opt-outs with Global Privacy Control (GPC)